cwuu/11-767/labs/lab9-projects.md

 2. How will each group member contribute towards this plan?<br/>
 Emily:
+- Code the evaluation script to generate images collection for coduing google survey
+- Code and run the calculation for quantitative evaluation metrics for the testing images

 Raymond:
 - Solve the error/technical issue of QAT depthwise seperable convolution with the QAT.